matt-poloni/Graphs/projects/social/README.md

 2. If you followed the hints for part 1, your `populateGraph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?

 * Finally refactored it to work in O(n) time.
-The tradeoff (if you consider it one) is that the median network coverage drops into the 87-93% range and the average degrees of seperation drops to just over 3.5.
+The tradeoff (if you consider it one) is that the median network coverage drops into the 87-93% range and the average degrees of separation drops to just over 3.5.